 If you’re experiencing technical difficulties, such as a system outage or slow performance, please contact our office:

 Our office manages most types of KFS access.
 Visit our page on KFS Access to learn about the various levels of access, requirements, and request procedures.

-You can now find most training and documentation offered by VPCFO organizations in one place - on the VPCFO Training & Communication website.
+You can now find most training and documentation offered by EVPVA organizations in one place - on the Financial Training & Communications website.

 A large section of our site is dedicated to helping Fiscal Officers maintain compliance in financial operations, and KFS is the core application used to conduct that activity.
 Study the Compliance pages - particularly the new IU Accounting Standards Book.
 Be sure to check back often, as new content continues to be published monthly.

 Depending on the overnight batch process completion cycle, KFS may be available outside these times; however, the times listed above are the only ones when access to KFS is guaranteed.